Autumn Simunek: Miss South Dakota 2015

 On October 11, 2014, Simunek was crowned Miss Oahe 2015.
 She entered the Miss South Dakota pageant in June 2015 as one of 16 qualifiers for the state title.
 Simunek's competition talent was a classic pop vocal performance of "Hallelujah".
 Her platform is "5 Stars of Serving Those Who Served".

 Simunek won the competition on Saturday, June 20, 2015, when she received her crown from outgoing Miss South Dakota titleholder Meridith Gould.
 Simunek is the second consecutive Miss South Dakota to have first won Miss South Dakota's Outstanding Teen.
 She earned more than $12,750 in scholarship money and other prizes from the state pageant.
 As Miss South Dakota, her activities include public appearances across the state of South Dakota.

 Vying for Miss America 2016

 Simunek was South Dakota's representative at the Miss America 2016 pageant in Atlantic City, New Jersey, in September 2015.
 In the televised finale on September 13, 2015, she placed outside the Top 15 semi-finalists and was eliminated from competition.
 She was awarded a $3,000 scholarship prize as her state's representative.

 Early life and education

 Simunek is a native of Hot Springs, South Dakota, and a 2011 graduate of Hot Springs High School.
 Her father is Kelly Simunek and her mother is Diane Simunek.

-Simunek is a student at University of South Dakota where she studies music education.
+Simunek is a graduate of the University of South Dakota where she studied music education.